Progression Pillar · 2026

 10. How I advise on tenure

-In the 4-Pillar Audit, the tenure decision sits in the Progression pillar — what you're building over time.
+In the Property Portfolio Analysis, the tenure decision sits in the Progression pillar, what you're building over time.
 My framework:

 - Define hold horizon honestly.
 Under 10 years: leasehold is fine.
 10–20 years: both work, run the math.
 20+ years or generational: freehold advantage grows meaningfully.